brillout/goldpage/docs/readme.template.md

 if you encounter SEO problems, add SSR to your app.
 We fur

+**Do-one-thing-do-it-well**

-Also, other tools are too framework-ish;
+Also, we find other tools are too "framework-ish".
-they come with lots of (create-react-app
+We believe monolithic frameworks to be a thing of the past and we're into libraries with a well confined that take care of one thing only.
+Goldpage only takes care of building your pages and leaves the rest of your stack up to you.
+Where you may feel restricted using other tools Goldpage gives you freedom.
+For example,
+Gatsby
+GraphQL is useless for many applictions
+Many applications
+(for example, Gatsby forces you to use GraphQL)

-Goldpage is unopinionated can. restrictive but you should be free to achieve whatever you want.
+unopinionated about the rest of your stack restrictive but you should be free to achieve whatever you want.
 For example, Reframe Starters are opinionated